 To get started…

-we recommend that you create a ‘meal plan’ for the first week in order to implement structure and consistency in this new way of life—this helps keep you stay accountable and healthy.
+We recommend that you create a ‘meal plan’ for the first week to implement structure and consistency in this new way of life.
+This helps keep you stay accountable and healthy.

 Keeping a meal plan is a common practice not just among ketogenic diet followers but many others trying to lose weight.

 After all, when life gets busy, and you’re overloaded with work and responsibilities, one of the last things you might want to think about is concocting a dinner.

 Your body will undoubtedly feel different, and you might see some drastic changes right away.

 One scientific study claims that any immediate weight loss in this new type of eating pattern can be mistaken for fat loss.

 Glycogen, a substance that stores carbohydrates in body tissues, can shift around during the dieting process, particularly when carbohydrates are restricted.

 Results showed that weight loss in a low-carb diet is more likely to be attributed to stored carbs and water being used up, rather than weight.
 After the initial water weight loss happens, fat loss should occur.

 These flu-like symptoms are the result of your body adjusting to low carb intake and typically will arise within the first few days of starting the keto diet.
 These symptoms can be mild to severe and vary by person.